sofetch/sofetch.github.io/index.md

 # SoFetch

-Our mission is to simplify your business, amplify your results, and help you gain the flexibility you wanted when you first started.
+Our mission is to amplify your results through one or more of the following: investment, experience, brute force hard work.

-Currently improving this page -June 2024
+Currently improving this page - May 2025